tetunori/MathOfRealTimeGraphics-samples/website/docs/errata.md

 $$

 ## P.131 Code 9.3
+This is not strictly a typo but if you want to conform to the text, this expression might be better.

 ```glsl
 float smin(float a, float b, float k){
   float h = clamp(0.5 + 0.5 * (b - a) / k, 0.0, 1.0);